Should realtors hold earnest money out of the country?

 Both reasons to hold earnest money out of the country are FALSE.
 The real estate agent should NEVER act as an escrow agent.

-The escrow account of an Costa Rican attorney as well as the escrow account of a Costa Rican title company are audited seriously by SUGEF, the Superintendent General of Financial Institutions of Costa Rica, to control money laundering and other wrongful use of escrow accounts.
+The escrow account of a Costa Rican attorney as well as a Costa Rican title company are audited seriously by SUGEF.
+This is the Superintendent General of Financial Institutions of Costa Rica.
+They control money laundering and other wrongful use of escrow accounts.
 These accounts are in a bank in Costa Rica, so there is no reason to hold earnest money out of the country.

 If you wire the earnest money deposit into your real estate agents account in Costa Rica, the US or the Philippines, you’re in for trouble.
 Be smarter than that.
 Hire a professional real estate agent, so your money will be in a safe place until closing.

 Contact us NOW if you are looking for a real estate company who doesn’t hold earnest money out of the country.
 We recommend using a 3rd party’s escrow.